Bobbo117/MQ135-Air-Quality-Sensor/README.md

 Additional board circuitry enables setting a potentiometer to determine the level at which the D0 pin and LED trigger.

 # MQ135 Sensor Board Calibration
 The datasheet suggests calibrating under strict conditions that would require an environmental chamber and with a specific load resistance.
-Since we don't have a chamber, and the board comes with a fixed load resistance the does not comply, we calibrate the unit outdoors under clear conditions and hope for the best.
+Since we don't have a chamber, and the board comes with a fixed load resistance the may not comply, we calibrate the unit outdoors under clear conditions and hope for the best.
 Try to pick a day when outside temperature and humidity conditions match normal inside conditions.
 Also, consider using the EPA's ([AirNow App](https://www.airnow.gov/airnow-mobile-app/)) to verify air quality.

 # Hardware Connections

 Use any arduino compatable controller you want - esp8266, esp32, or arduino board - by setting flags in the software.
-I used is the Lolin d1 mini esp8266.
+I used the Lolin d1 mini esp8266.
 The pinouts are shown below:

 ![image](https://github.com/user-attachments/assets/deb7757e-022d-40d1-9cd0-f9b4820fb36a)